bisnuray/bisnuray/README.md

 </p>
     <div style="background-color: #f8f9fa; padding: 20px; margin: 20px 0; border-radius: 10px;">
         <h3>About Me:</h3>
-        <em>Bisnu Ray, also known as Smart Bisnu, is a successful entrepreneur, programmer, and web developer.
+        <strong>Bisnu Ray, also known as Smart Bisnu, is a successful entrepreneur, programmer, and web developer.
 He is the CEO and founder of the Premium Network Community.
 Bisnu Ray was born on September 28, 2003, in Dinajpur, Bangladesh.
-He has been working as a freelance web developer on the Upwork and Fiverr marketplaces for the last two years.</em>
+He has been working as a freelance web developer on the Upwork and Fiverr marketplaces for the last two years.</strong>
     </div>
 <br/>
 <h3 align="center">Connect with me:</h3>